jpype-project/jpype/doc/userguide.rst

 JNI is the standard native interface for most, if not all, JVMs, so there is no getting around it.
-Down the road, it is possible that interfacing with CNI (GCC's java native interface) may be used.
+Down the road, it is possible that interfacing with CNI (GCC's Java native interface) may be used.
 Right now, the best way to reduce the JNI cost is to move time critical code over to Java.

 Follow the regular Python philosophy : **Write it all in Python, then write